What happens to the heart of adolescents when they are too sedentary - breaking latest news - Breaking Latest News

-An innovative Finnish study has shown that a sedentary lifestyle can unexpectedly increase the size of the heart, which leads to reduced heart function.
-The mechanism for still unknown

-In adolescents, a sedentary life can increase the heart size three times more than with moderate or vigorous physical activity. the conclusion of a study published in the Scandinavian Journal of Medicine & Science in Sports and conducted by the University of Eastern Finland in collaboration with the Universities of Bristol and Exeter in the United Kingdom.
+In adolescents, a sedentary lifestyle can increase heart size three times more than with moderate or vigorous physical activity.
+This is the conclusion of a study published in the Scandinavian Journal of Medicine & Science in Sports and conducted by the University of Eastern Finland in collaboration with the University of Bristol and Exeter in the United Kingdom.

 Recent reports from the World Health Organization have found that over 80% of adolescents worldwide do not get enough physical activity daily.
 Physical inactivity is known to increase the risk of developing numerous non-communicable diseases such as cardiovascular disease, type 2 diabetes and some types of cancer.
 Today in Italy 48% of the general population is obese (more than 10%) or overweight (about 38%).
-According to the Istituto Superiore di Sanit, a sedentary lifestyle causes 9% of cardiovascular disease, 11% of type 2 diabetes, 16% of breast cancer and 16% of colon cancer. straight.
-The situation of childhood obesity is even more worrying: Italy is the region of Europe where the highest number of overweight children is recorded.
-44.8% of Italians do not practice an adequate level of physical activity (4 worst OECD country in 2019), a percentage that reaches 94.5% in children, the last country in the OECD (data from Osservatorio Valore Sport-edition 2023 edited by of European House Ambrosetti).
+According to the Istituto Superiore di Sanità, a sedentary lifestyle is the cause of 9% of cardiovascular diseases, 11% of type 2 diabetes cases, 16% of breast cancer cases and 16% of colon cancer cases – rectum.
+And even more worrying is the situation of childhood obesity: Italy is the region of Europe where the highest number of overweight children is recorded.
+44.8% of Italians do not practice an adequate level of physical activity (4th worst OECD country in 2019), a percentage that reaches 94.5% in children, the last country in the OECD (data from Osservatorio Valore Sport-edition 2023 in edited by European House Ambrosetti).

 The effect of a sedentary lifestyle on the structure of the heart

-And increased left ventricular massindicating an enlarged or hypertrophied heart, and a impaired left ventricular functionwhich indicates reduced heart function, can in combination or independently lead to a increased risk of heart failuremyocardial infarction, stroke and premature cardiovascular death.
+And increased left ventricular massindicating an enlarged or hypertrophied heart, and a impaired left ventricular functionindicating impaired heart function, can in combination or independently lead to a increased risk of heart failuremyocardial infarction, stroke and premature cardiovascular death.

 The increase in heart mass

-The Finnish study set out to investigate precisely this still understudied aspect: what happens to the morphology of the heart of sedentary adolescents?
-And to those who carry out physical activity?
-To do this, the scientists used data from the University of Bristol’s Children of the 90s study which included 530 17-year-old adolescents with complete data on body mass (fat and lean), glucose, lipids, markers of inflammation, insulin level, smoking habit, family history of cardiovascular diseases, heart function, measurement of the period of physical activity and sedentary lifestyle with accelerometer.
+The Finnish study set out to investigate this very little-studied aspect: what happens to the morphology of the heart of sedentary adolescents?
+And to those who exercise?
+To do this, the scientists used data from the University of Bristol’s Children of the 90s study which included 530 17-year-old adolescents with complete data on body mass (fat and lean), glucose, lipids, markers of inflammation, insulin level, smoking habit, family history of cardiovascular disease, heart function, measurement of the period of physical activity and sedentary lifestyle with accelerometer.

-.
-This result was observed in adolescentsi regardless of their obesity statusbetween adolescents who were of normal weight and those who were overweight or obese.

-It is important to underline another aspect: light physical activity is not resulted associated still increased heart mass, but was instead connected to one better heart function.
+It is important to underline another aspect: light physical activity not it turned out associated still increased heart mass, but was instead connected to one better heart function.

 A still unknown mechanism